mediacloud/cliff-annotator/README.md

 CLIFF: News Parsing Server
 --------------------------

-CLIFF is a lightweight server to allow socket-based requests to the Stanford Named Entity Recognized and CLAVIN geoparser.
-It allows you to submit unstructured text over a socket and a receive in reply JSON results with information about locations mentioned, people mentioned, and countries the text is "about".
+CLIFF is a lightweight server to allow HTTP requests to the Stanford Named Entity Recognized and a modified CLAVIN geoparser.
+It allows you to submit unstructured text over HTTP and a receive in reply JSON results with information about organizations mentioned, locations mentioned, people mentioned, and countries the text is "about".
 The geoparsing is tuned to identify cities and countries.

 Developing
 ----------